Parts of a Bee

 One special structure located on the antenna is the Johnston’s organs.
 These structures are able to detect airflow.
 This measures how fast the bee is flying – and how far.

-The length of the proboscis determines from which flowers nectar can be harvested.
+This is a useful tool to suck up water or sweet plant nectar.
+Proboscis length varies among insects.
 Flowers with a long throat may be too deep for the honey bee to reach inside.

-Jaws and mandibles are also used to manipulate and shape wax, chew pollen and other tasks.
+Jaws and mandibles of the mouth region are also used to manipulate and shape wax, chew pollen and other tasks.
 For their size, the jaw of the honey bee is quite strong.

 Brood Food Glands